License: public domain, Source: Biblioteka Cyfrowa Uniwersytetu Łódzkiego, License terms and conditions

 - What skills do you have for this?

-Having received the rank of officer, on 18 November 1776, at the presentation of the war committee, he was appointed engineer with the rank of colonel, in the service of the United States of America.
+Having received the rank of officer, on the 18th of November 1776, at the presentation of the war committee, he was appointed engineer with the rank of colonel, in the service of the United States of America.
 Our warrior was then in his twenty-ninth year.

 Having rendered important services to the cause of American independence on the field of battle, he was appointed brigadier-general on 13 November 1783, on the recommendation of Washington, a rank which he received 'as a reward of his long, faithful and glorious services'.

-In these distant parts of his homeland, Kościuszko met Casimir Pulaski, three years before his heroic demise.
+In these far-flung parts of his homeland, Kościuszko met Casimir Pulaski, three years before his heroic demise.

 Grateful Americans, mindful of Kosciuszko's deeds in their cause, dedicated a magnificent monument to him.
 Pulaski found his grave in the depths of the sea.
 Kościuszko was happier because his corpse rested on his native soil, and a lofty grave near Kraków reminds every wanderer of the name of a husband full of merit and sacrifice.